Yasodasa: Family

 His son and grandson also gained recognition through their activities.
 Sanghadāsa's son, Yaśodāsa, emerged as the most renowned member of the lineage.
-The description of Yaśodāsa's father and grandfather indicates that the Dāsa family of the Mahishya or Chaşi Kaivarta clan was highly esteemed for its wealth and martial prowess.
+The description of Yaśodāsa's father and grandfather indicates that the Dāsa family of the Kaivarta clan was highly esteemed for its wealth and martial prowess.
 Through his personal qualities, Yasodasa secured appointment as the Prime Minister under King Rājyapāla.
 He was married to the daughter of Sriya Kanda and Dürydy.

 Career

 Yasodāsa was a high-ranking official in the court of the Pāla king Rājyapāla in the 10th century CE.
 He initially served as a minister and was later elevated to the position of Tantrādhikārin, an officer responsible for overseeing administrative affairs.